-Networking tops the list as the most effective way to find a new job, and 84 percent of professionals agree that face-to-face interactions are the best way to cultivate better business relations.
+Networking remains one of the most effective ways to find a new job, particularly when done in person.
 Anecdotally speaking, connecting with others via networking events has been integral to building my business.
 I’ve formed partnerships, gained affiliates and won clients all directly because of networking.

 Of course, you already know that networking is valuable.
 What’s harder to understand is that it doesn’t have to be miserable.
 When you reframe your thinking around networking, it stops being a necessary evil and starts becoming an asset in building your personal and professional brand.
 Here are my top two tips for accomplishing this: